jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (6) If the court orders the payment of a fine for an offence prosecuted by the EPA acting under section 343F(b),— (a) 10% of the fine must be credited to a Crown Bank Account; and (b) the balance of the fine must be credited to the local authority that the EPA was assisting.

+### 342A Insurance against fines unlawful
+(1) To the extent that a contract of insurance indemnifies or purports to indemnify a person for the person’s liability to pay a fine or an infringement fee under this Act,—
+  (a) the contract is of no effect; and
+  (b) no court or tribunal has jurisdiction to grant relief in respect of the contract, whether under sections 75 to 82 of the Contract and Commercial Law Act 2017 or otherwise.
+(2) A person must not—
+  (a) enter into, or offer to enter into, a contract described in subsection (1); or (b) indemnify, or offer to indemnify, another person for the other person’s liability to pay a fine or an infringement fee under this Act; or
+  (c) be indemnified, or agree to be indemnified, by another person for that person’s liability to pay a fine or an infringement fee under this Act; or
+  (d) pay to another person, or receive from another person, an indemnity for a fine or an infringement fee under this Act.
+(3) The prohibition in this section against insurance does not apply to legal or remediation costs connected with an activity under this Act.

 ### 343 Discharges from ships
 [Repealed]